psicofil/SalomeToCalculix/README.md

 * You can configure CGX binary location inside of salomeToCalculix.py and launch cgx after the mesh convert

+# Previews

 ![ScreenShot](SalomeToCalculix2.png)
+Nodes and Faces

 ![ScreenShot](SalomeToCalculix3.png)
+Elements

+# Videos
 Old Youtube Video version: https://www.youtube.com/watch?v=yxqawAr1H3s

+# Know Problems
+* Not work in Salome 7.7
+* It was not tested in Windows
+* No report unical converter shown

+# To Do
+* Fix to work in Salome 7.7 or higher
+* Test in Windows